farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-parameters.md

 to add VoltageCnecs during CRAC creation.
 To define voltage CNECs, the user has to define:
 - A list of monitored network elements, identified by their unique ID in the network file.
 These network elements must be VoltageLevels.
-- Instants for which these elements should be monitored (among PREVENTIVE, OUTAGE, AUTO, and CURATIVE)
+- Instants for which these elements should be monitored (among instant IDs defined in the CRAC)
-- For instants other than PREVENTIVE that are selected, a list of contingencies after which these elements are monitored at defined instants (the contingences shall be identified by their CIM CRAC mRIDs as they figure in the B55 Series/Contingency_Series)
+- For instants other than preventive that are selected, a list of contingencies after which these elements are monitored at defined instants (the contingences shall be identified by their CIM CRAC mRIDs as they figure in the B55 Series/Contingency_Series)
 - For every instant, the minimum and maximum voltage thresholds to be respected for every nominal voltage level.
 See [example below](#cim-example) for a better illustration.